Bayesian E(3)-Equivariant Interatomic Potential with Iterative Restratification of Many-body Message Passing: Introduction

 \section{Introduction}

-Machine learning has become a cornerstone of materials science, offering data-driven predictions that accelerate the discovery of novel materials and properties~\cite{batatiaMACEHigherOrder2023,batatiaFoundationModelAtomistic2024,willowActiveSparseBayesian2024,coleyRoboticPlatformFlow2019,wenChemicalReactionNetworks2023,moorFoundationModelsGeneralist2023, rockert_predicting_2022, mishin_machine-learning_2021}.
+Machine learning has become a cornerstone of materials science, enabling data-driven predictions that accelerate the discovery of novel materials and the prediction of their properties~\cite{batatiaMACEHigherOrder2023,batatia_foundation_2025,willowActiveSparseBayesian2024,coleyRoboticPlatformFlow2019,wenChemicalReactionNetworks2023,moorFoundationModelsGeneralist2023, rockert_predicting_2022, mishin_machine-learning_2021}.
 However, neural networks often behave as black boxes, making it challenging to assess their reliability on unseen inputs~\cite{Varivoda2023,Li2024}.
-In high-stakes applications, understanding a model's confidence is as critical as the prediction itself, driving interest in uncertainty quantification (UQ) for material properties~\cite{gawlikowskiSurveyUncertaintyDeep2023a,kuleshovAccurateUncertaintiesDeep2018a,maddoxSimpleBaselineBayesian2019}.
+In high-stakes applications, understanding a model's confidence is as critical as the prediction itself, driving interest in uncertainty quantification (UQ) for material properties~\cite{gawlikowskiSurveyUncertaintyDeep2023a,kuleshovAccurateUncertaintiesDeep2018a,maddoxSimpleBaselineBayesian2019,nagler_uncertainty_2025}.
 UQ enables active learning, calibration, and out-of-distribution (OOD) detection, which are essential capabilities for reliable materials modeling.